Low Carb Lemon Bars

 Lemon bars typically have lots of sugar to sweeten the curd topping, and even more sugar and flour in the shortbread crust.

-Instead of regular white wheat flour, I used almond flour to make these Low Carb Lemon Bars.
-Yes, it's higher in fat, but it's healthy fat!
+I also used almond flour instead of regular white wheat flour.
+Yes, it’s higher in fat, but it’s healthy fat!

 These Low Carb Lemon Bars do take a bit of time to make.
 And there is a thermometer involved.
 But they’re not hard to make.
 And since we’re all stuck inside as we practice the art of social distancing, I thought this recipe might give us all something to do.